kurpeeren/kurpeeren/README.md

 Here are some ideas to get you started: bu tesy mesajıdır

-- 🔭 I’m currently working
+- 🔭 I’m currently working s
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...